-In Table 1, it is shown that shows the distribution of the stations according to the classification proposed by Istituto Superiore per la Protezio.
-Even though most of the stations are located in urban areas, in which the cultural noise( $\leq 1$ s) is increased due to human activity.
-Even though there are several stations and potentially subjected to high levels of anthropogenic noise, this classification is too reductive (e.g., DST2) that are located in the settlement zones, they are slightly far away from the densely populated areas.
-Nevertheless, the source of the high frequency noises can be linked to the human activity in most cases (see Section 5.2)not considering the population density and the presence or making a distinction between residential and industrial areas) to be associated to specific noise levels.

-The interpretation of the background noise in Italian strong motion network can be done in three different ranges that are low periods (<1 s), medium range periods (≥1 s, ≤between 1 s and 5 s), and long periods, (>5 s).
+- 140 In Table 1, it is shown that most of the stations are located in urban areas, in which the cultural noise (≤ 1 s) is increased due to human activity.
+Even though there are several stations (e.g., DST2) that are located in the settlement zones, they are slightly far away from the densely populated areas.
+Nevertheless, the source of the high frequency noises can be linked to the human activity in most cases (see Section 5.2). - The interpretation of the background noise in Italian strong motion network can be done in three different ranges that are low periods (<1 s), medium range periods (≥1 s, ≤5 s), and long periods, (>5 s).
 As mentioned before, in the lower periods, human activities are the main source of the background noise.
-In 273 stations of 525 noise levels exceed 273 of 532 stations have noise levels exceeding the AHNM developed by Cauzzi and Clinton 2013(, as reported in Table 3 considering the results for different periods.
-In Table 3 the highest percentage number of stations exceeds the AHNM is at 1 s.
-This can be due to the specific datalogger systems used by RAN, as discussed by Cauzzi and Clinton (2013), that shift the background noise levels up and cause network-wide high level noise (Figure 4) at this specific period.
+In 273 stations of 525 noise levels exceed the AHNM developed by Cauzzi and Clinton 2013 (Table 3).